SeanWaclawik/open_source/lab2/lab2.md

 Take 5 projects from Observatory - create a table which project has which license. for example:
-Website	License Present	License https://github.com/rcos/Observatory	Yes	Two Clause BSD License https://en.wikipedia.org/wiki/ISC_license Write five sentences about choosing a project to work in this course and who will be users/customers and what license will you choose.
+Website	License Present	License https://github.com/rcos/Observatory	Yes	Two Clause BSD License https://en.wikipedia.org/wiki/ISC_license

 | Project        | License      |
 | ------------- |:-------------:|